Module II Regular Basic Course Modular Format

 - All students must complete a health questionnaire, and if necessary, obtain a medical clearance

 - Be free of any felony convictions or legal mandates that restrict or prohibit employment as a law enforcement officer or possession of a firearm

 - Recruits should be in good physical condition

 - For Module II students only, previously passed the P.O.S.T.
 Module III End of Course Proficiency Test within the preceding 12 months

-Instructions on how to fulfill these requirements prior to the first day of the Academy will be given at the Orientation.
+Instructions on how to fulfill these requirements prior to the first day of the Academy will be given at the Information Session.

 This Basic Peace Officer Training (BPOT) is a 16 week, 268 hour discipline/stress oriented program and is the second component of the Academy.
 The curriculum emphasizes Community Relations, Investigative Report Writing, Cultural Diversity, Search & Seizure, Arrest/Control & Baton, and Firearms.
 In addition, recruits will be subjected to inspections, training in formation, physical exercises (running, push-ups, sit-ups, successfully clear a six foot wall, etc.), and marching with facing movements.
 Recruits attend the Academy in full uniform, are required to purchase their own physical training gear and other miscellaneous supplies.
 This course is designed/intended for employed or aspiring candidates who wish to meet all training requirements for a Reserve Officer, Level II, in the state of California.

 The class meets Monday, Wednesday, and Friday nights from 6:00PM-10:00PM, and Saturdays from 8:00AM- 5:00PM.